 2017 is here, and trucking companies now have less than 11 months to comply with the new ELD rule.
 Carriers and drivers must transition to ELDs by December 17, 2017.

-Moreover, as the deadline comes closer, ELD vendors will most likely increase ELD prices and extend contract timeframes.
-So, instead of wasting time and transitioning at the very last moment, become compliant now while there is still time and cost-saving opportunities.
+Moreover, as the deadline comes closer, ELD vendors will most likely increase ELD prices and extend contract time-frames.
+Instead of wasting time and transitioning at the very last moment, become compliant now while there is still time and cost-saving opportunities.